 - Holding property, bank accounts, or investments jointly so they pass to the other owner when you pass away

-- Using multiple wills to separate assets by: 1) assets for which a probated will is required from 2) other assets in respect of which a probated will is not required in order to administer those other assets
+- Making a will or multiple wills to separate assets by: 1) assets for which a probated will is required from 2) other assets in respect of which a probated will is not required in order to administer those other assets

 - Gifting assets while you’re still alive, either by creating an inter vivos trust (a trust you create while you’re still alive), or making inter vivos gifts